CMakePP/CMakePPLang/docs/source/features/classes.rst

 parent classes.
 Classes that inherit from another class are referred to as **derived classes**.

+.. _features-classes-attribute-inheritance:

 Attribute Inheritance
 ---------------------

 A class that inherits from a parent class inherits all of the parent class's attributes as well as the default values of those attributes.
-The default values can be overridden by simply declaring an attribute of the same name in the derived class with a new default value.
+The default values can be overridden by declaring an attribute of the same name in the derived class with a new default value.

+.. _features-classes-function-inheritance:

 Function Inheritance
 --------------------